aydinmillioglu/kubernetes-cicd-practice-flask-mongodb/README.md

 3. Create a new pipeline job named "task-manager" and configure it as follows:
    - Choose "Pipeline script from SCM"
-   - Add the project URL: [https://github.com/aydinmillioglu/kubernetes-cicd-practice-flask-mongodb.git](https://github.com/aydinmillioglu/kubernetes-cicd-practice-flask-mongodb.git)
+   - Add your project URL: [https://github.com/aydinmillioglu/kubernetes-cicd-practice-flask-mongodb.git](https://github.com/aydinmillioglu/kubernetes-cicd-practice-flask-mongodb.git)
    - Use GitHub credentials that we added.